JASONZ777/music_genre_classification/README.md

 cnn_lstm.ipynb: for each segment, we conduct windowing operation without overlapping to further divide each segment into many time-related images.
 For each image, CNN is used to extract feature vectors, and then a LSTM network is performed for classification.

 pitch_mel_cnn_lstm.ipynb: feature fusion of mel spectrums and pitch features.
 The pitch vector with mel feature vectors extracted from CNN are concatenated as inputs of LSTM.
-The performane is worse than that of the model without feature fusion.
+Howeer, the performane is worse than that of the model without feature fusion.
 I think one of reasons is that 3s segment is not long enough, and pitches may show little similarity among 3s segments.
-However, we find classification accuracy of some specific genres is higher such as disco.

 Confusion matrix comparision: